BOARD OF DIRECTORS

 J.D.
 Young resides in Oklahoma City, OK, with his wife and their four children.
 J.D. is a graduate of Texas A&M, where he earned his bachelor’s degree in accounting in 1995.
 From there he began his professional career at PricewaterhouseCoopers and has continued his career in finance and accounting as a CFO of several companies over the last 14 years.
 He has served in various leadership capacities at his church including as a marriage mentor, small group leader, and elder.
 He has a passion for sports, loves to run, enjoys the outdoors, and particularly enjoys camping with his family and friends.
 He considers one of his greatest joys to be keeping up with the children of Touch A Life and partnering with this wonderful organization in various ways, including serving on its board of directors.

-Warren Langland, Secretary of the Board
+Warren Langland, Board Member

 Warren Langland is the President of Neosho Concrete Products Co., a 62-year-old concrete materials producer in southwest Missouri.
 He has been a part of the family business for over 32 years.
 Warren and his wife have five grown children and they enjoy their home and family time.
 He serves his community through a wide range of organizations and affiliations such as the Neosho Rotary Club, United Methodist Church, and Crowder Industries, a workplace for the disabled.
 Serving others, regardless of whether it’s through a local community or an international organization such as Touch A Life, is the greatest gift to bestow.